IngDeiver/react-tdd-practice/README.md

 - **Task form component should** render without crash. :heavy_check_mark:
 - **Task detail component should** render without crash. :heavy_check_mark:

+- ### Api tasks service module
+- **Should list** tasks when do get request with axios. :heavy_check_mark:
+- **Should get** a task added when do post request with axios. :heavy_check_mark:
+- **Should get** a task updated when do put request with axios. :heavy_check_mark:
+- **Should get** a task removed when do delete request with axios. :heavy_check_mark:

 - ### Interaction
 - **should be disabled** the button add when not have text the input of title. :heavy_check_mark:
 - **When writen** text into input text of tittle, this should content the value. :heavy_check_mark:
-- **When clicked** the button what added a new task the DOM should content the new task added.
-- **When clicked** the button what added a new task the input text title should be cleaned.
+- **When clicked** the button what added a new task the input text title should be cleaned. :heavy_check_mark:
-- **When clicked** the button what delete a task the DOM not should content the task removed.
-- **When clicked** the button what update a task the DOM should have the new values and not have old values.
+- **When clicked** the button what update should show form for edit and have the value to edit. xx- **When clicked** the button what added a new task the DOM should content the new task added. xx- **When clicked** the button what delete a task the DOM not should content the task removed. xx- **When clicked** the button what update a task the DOM should have the new values and not have old values.
-- **When the input its emty** the button add should is disabled.

-- ### Api tasks service module
-- **Should list** tasks when do get request with axios.
-- **Should get** a task added when do post request with axios.
-- **Should get** a task updated when do put request with axios.
-- **Should get** a task removed when do delete request with axios.

 ## Integration tests
 - ### Redux
-- **When added** a new task should dispatch add task thunk action.
+- **When added** a new task should dispatch add task thunk action. :heavy_check_mark:
-- **When remove** a task should dispatch the remove task thunk action.
+- **When remove** a task should dispatch the remove task thunk action. :heavy_check_mark:
-- **When update** a task should dispatch update task thunk action.
+- **When update** a task should dispatch update task thunk action. :heavy_check_mark:

-- **When call reducer** with action of type fetch, should return a tasks array.
+- **When call reducer** with action of type fetch, should return a tasks array.  :heavy_check_mark:
-- **When call reducer** with action of type add, should return a tasks array with a new task added.
+- **When call reducer** with action of type add, should return a tasks array with a new task added. :heavy_check_mark:
-- **When call reducer** with action of type update, should return a tasks array with the task updated.
+- **When call reducer** with action of type update, should return a tasks array with the task updated. :heavy_check_mark:
-- **When call reducer** with action of type remove, should return a tasks array with a task substract.
+- **When call reducer** with action of type remove, should return a tasks array with a task substract. :heavy_check_mark:

 - ### e2e (end to end with cypress)